 The regular Silver Pass is similar to Cypress Mountain’s Silver eXtra Pass but with fewer extra benefits and more restrictions.
 They also cost less.

 The above restriction means that if you want to ski on Saturdays or Sundays during the first two months of the new year, in addition to during the week immediately after Christmas, with the regular Silver Pass you have to pay extra.
-You have to buy yourself day lift tickets, although you can get them at a discount.
+You have to buy yourself day lift tickets.
 For many people though, it’s worth the inconvenience (especially for folk who can ski on weekdays).

 Regular Silver Pass Rates